Supergiovane/node-red-contrib-tts-ultimate/README.md

 * **Can work offline**.
 You can use your own audio files (with OwnFile node) to make the node works offline.
 * Send a simple payload with the text you want to speech out.
 For example <code>node.send({payload:"Hello there!"});</code>.

+>
+> ***UPDATE PATH FROM SONOSPOLLYTTS TO TTS-ULTIMATE***
+>
+> Supergiovane takes care about your brain and your time.<br/>
+> Install TTS-Ultimate.
+Both SonosPollyTTS and TTS-Ultimate can cohexist.<br/>
+> Then just delete your old SonosPollyTTS nodes and replace it with TTS-Ultimate nodes.<br/>
+> The cache will remain the same.
+Your own audio files and hailing files won't be touched.
+You'll find it again in TTS-Ultimate<br/>
+>

 <br/><br/>